What does hospice care provide?

 All hospices must provide certain services, but they tend to have different approaches to service, staffing patterns, and types of support services offered.

 Pain and symptom control

 The goal of pain and symptom control is to help you be comfortable while allowing you to stay in control of and enjoy your life.
-This means that discomfort, pain, and side effects are managed to make sure that you are as free of pain and symptoms as possible, yet still alert enough to enjoy the people around you and make important decisions.
-To learn more on this topic, please see our document, Pain Control: A Guide for Those With Cancer and Their Loved Ones.
+This means that discomfort, pain, and side effects are managed to make sure that you are as free of pain and symptoms as possible, yet alert enough to enjoy the people around you and make important decisions.

 Home care and inpatient care

-Although hospice care can be centered in your home, you may need to be admitted to a hospital, extended-care facility, or a hospice inpatient facility.
-The hospice can arrange for inpatient care and will stay involved in your care and with your family.
+Although most hospice care is centered in the home, there might be times when you need to be admitted to a hospital, extended-care facility, or an inpatient hospice center.
+Your home hospice team can arrange for inpatient care and will stay involved in your care and with your family.
 You can go back to in-home care when you and your family are ready.

-Regularly scheduled family conferences, often led by the hospice nurse or social worker, keep family members informed about your condition and what to expect.
-Family conferences also give you all a chance to share feelings, talk about what to expect and what is needed, and learn about death and the process of dying.
-Family members can find great support and stress relief through family conferences.
-Daily conferences may also be held informally as the nurse or nursing assistant talks with you and your caregivers during their routine visits.
+Regularly scheduled family meetings, often led by the hospice nurse or social worker, keep family members informed about your condition and what to expect.
+Family meetings also give everyone a chance to share feelings, talk about what’s happening and what’s needed, and learn about death and the process of dying.
+Family members can get great support and stress relief through these meetings.
+Daily updates may also be given informally as the nurse or nursing assistant talks with you and your caregivers during routine visits.

 Coordination of care